Fematich/mlengine-boilerplate/README.md

 - starter code to use the saved model on ML Engine

 ### Install dependencies
+**Note** You will need a Linux or Mac environment with Python 2.7.x to install the dependencies [1].
 Install the following dependencies:
  * Install [Cloud SDK](https://cloud.google.com/sdk/)
  * Install [gcloud](https://cloud.google.com/sdk/gcloud/)